 The study recommendations addressed to the Commission also serve as EDA input to the upcoming Commission review of the REACH regulation in 2017.

 Ammunition Classification under REACH

-Based on the outcome of the Agency’s work conducted in this field since 2014, on September 2017 the EDA Member States adopted a Common Position on Ammunition Classification under REACH, with the close support of the Member States’ REACH and ammunition experts at technical level and on the basis of continuous exchange with the European Commission, ECHA and EU defence industry.
+Based on the outcome of the Agency’s work conducted in this field since 2014, in September 2017 the EDA Member States adopted a Common Position on Ammunition Classification under REACH, developed with the close support of the Member States’ REACH and ammunition experts at technical level and on the basis of continuous exchange with the European Commission, ECHA and EU defence industry.

 The adoption of the Common Position by Member States constitutes an important milestone, contributing greatly towards:

 - Reducing the risk of misinterpretation of, and exchanging compliance to, the REACH provisions on substances / mixtures or articles;

 - Supporting the EDTIB in its efforts to raise awareness on issues pertaining to ammunition classification under REACH;

 - Minimising the possibility of potential incorrect classification of ammunition along the REACH provisions on substances / mixtures or articles, and related potential negative impact on the operational effectiveness of Member States’ Armed Forces.

 Following its adoption by EDA participating Member States, also Norway reviewed and decided to adopt the Common Position on Ammunition Classification under REACH in November 2017.

 EDA REACH Roadmap 2018-2020